DasLab/arnie/docs/setup_doc.md

 - Benchmarking packages / skeptic of all?
 Set up all of them!

-This document contains instructions to download, compile where needed, and set paths for the following packages:
+This document contains instructions to download, compile where needed, and set paths for all the major packages and versions that Arnie supports.
+This document does not describe the python syntax -- for that, go to `notebooks/start_here.ipynb`.

+At the end of the day you'll have an example arnie file that looks like this:

 ```
-# Example arnie.rc file:

 # Vienna RNAfold 2 Mac using installer:
 vienna_2: /usr/local/bin